miranda-santos-ricardo/resume_optmizer/README.md

 # ResumeGPT – AI-Powered Resume Optimizer

 ResumeGPT is a smart resume optimizer built with OpenAI GPT-4, Streamlit, and Python.
 It helps job seekers rewrite their resumes to match job descriptions using LLM-based text generation.
+The final version can be downloaded to manual updates.

 ## 🔥 Features
 - Upload your resume (PDF/DOCX)